An Amendment is a change that is made to the U.S. Constitution in order to adopt a regulation or expand on the rights of individuals and groups.

 The first ten Amendments to the Constitution of the United States are called the Bill of Rights.
 The Bill of Rights was created in order to outline the natural right citizens of the United States and to regulate governmental power against the American Public.

 Reconstruction Amendments were Amendments created after the Civil war.
-The purpose of these Amendments were to change the Constitution in order to reflect the views of the nation and to give former slaves the rights that they are afforded as American citizens.
+The purpose of these Amendments was to change the Constitution in order to reflect the views of the nation and to give former slaves the rights that they are afforded as American citizens.

 Prohibition Amendments are Amendments made in conjunction with the Volstead Act.
-These regulated the manufacturing of high-proof alcohol and distribution of alcohol in the United States.
+These regulated the manufacturing of high-proof alcohol and the distribution of alcohol in the United States.